gnh1201/reasonableframework/SECURITY.md

 # Advanced security for ReasonableFramework
-Web hacking firewall(XSS, CSRF, SQL injection, ...), DDoS protection, Webshell (malicious code) detection, secure configuration check. these extensions are only available for sponsors.
+Web hacking firewall(advanced protection such sa XSS, CSRF, SQL-injection), DDoS protection, Webshell (malicious code) detection, secure configuration check. these extensions are only available for sponsors.

 Even if you do not use a sponsor-only security module, the default security in our framework is usually sufficient.